-Strategy Type Details Admission of Students The admission process is planned and executed by the college admission committee as per the rules and regulations of the Government of Tamilnadu and Bharathiar University, Coimbatore.
+Strategy Type Details Admission of Students The admission process is planned and executed by the college admission committee as per the rules and regulations of the Higher Education Department, Government of Tamilnadu The Directorate of Collegiate education, Chennai and the affiliating university, Bharathiar University, Coimbatore.
 Industry Interaction / Collaboration The college is taking initiatives to start collaboration with industry and various science departments.
-The institutes targeted are Pasteur Institute ,Soil Research, Potato Research Station ,TIFR Sterling Biotech and various computer firms.
-Human Resource Management Faculty members and non-teaching staff are encouraged to attend orientation programmes, refresher courses, workshops, seminar, training programmes to enhance their knowledge and skills.
-Faculty are also encouraged to apply and undertake research projects funded by academic bodies such as UGC, CSIR etc. Major responsibilities are delegated to all faculty members to ensure their professional development and the development of the institution.
-Library, ICT and Physical Infrastructure / Instrumentation The library is equipped with good infrastructure.
-Every year books are added through funds obtained from the Directorate of Collegiate Education, Chennai .
+The institutes targeted are Pasteur Institute, Soil Research, Potato Research Station, TIFR Sterling Biotect and various computer firms.
+Human Resource Management Faculty members and non-teaching staff are encouraged to attend orientation programmes, refresher course, workshops, seminar, training programmes to enhance their knowledge and skills.
+Faculty are also encourage to apply and undertake research projects funded by academic bodies such as UGC,CSIR etc. Major responsibilities are delegated to all faculty members to ensure their professional development and the development of the institution Library, ICT and Physical Infrastructure / Instrumentation The library is equipped with good infrastructure.
+Every year books are added through funds obtained from the Directorate of Collegiate Education, Chennai.
 The library has been digitized and INFLIBNET is available.
-All department are provided with computers, high speed fiber optic internetconnection, printers and LCD projectors, Auditorium, language lab, computer lab, well established labs in the science departments, adequate classrooms and exam section are available .
-A huge playground and gym also available for the benefit of all concerned.
+All department are provided with computers, high speed fiber optic internet connection, printers and LCI projectors, Auditorium, language lab computer lab, well established labs in the science departments, adequate classrooms and exam section are available.
+A huge playground and gyralso available for the benefit of all concerned.
 Research and Development One faculty member acts as the coordinator of the research and development cell.
 The faculty members are encouraged to publish research papers in international and national peer reviewed journals.
-Facultymembers and students are encouraged to undertake research projects funded by TANSCHE(Tamilnadu State Council for Higher Education), UGC, CSIR etc. Examination and Evaluation The norms for conduct of examination and evaluation given by Bharathiar University, Coimbatore are followed.
+Faculty members and students are encouraged to undertake research projects funded by TANSCHE (Tamilnadu State Council for Higher Education), UGC, CSIR etc. Examination and Evaluation The norms for conduct of examination and evaluation given by Bharathiar University, Coimbatore are followed.
 Since this is an affiliated college major changes in this aspect cannot be followed.
 Teaching and Learning Faculty members are encouraged to update their pedagogical skills by attending various professional development programmes such as refresher courses, workshops and seminars.
 Remedial classes are conducted for the benefit of students.
 Students are encouraged to improve their theoretical knowledge by participating in hands -on programmes such as teaching practice in schools, field visits and industrial visits.
 Curriculum Development The college is affiliated to Bharathiar University, Coimbatore.
 Thus the curriculum and syllabus prescribed by the university is followed.
 Some of the faculty members are members and chairperson of the BOS of the university.
 They make suggestions for the qualitative improvement of the syllabus.
 The institution also takes steps to contribute to the improvement of the knowledge and skills of the students by conducting soft skills programmes.